federicomarra/timer-clock-chronometer/README.md

 durations in all the three different `viewMode`: `0`, `1`and `2`.<br>
 It is checked for these durations: _1s_, _10s_, _1m_, _10m_, _1h 1s_, _1h 1m 1s_, _1h 23m 45s_, _24h_.

 ### ChronoTest in [`ChronoTest.cpp`](test/ChronoTest.cpp)

 ##### 9. ChronoDefaultConstructor

+This test checks if the default constructor initializes correctly `running` to false, chronometer time to 0 seconds, memory time to 0 and `viewMode` to 0.

 ##### 10. ChronoCorrectWorking

+This test checks if the chronometer works correctly.
+It is maked start and after 2s stop.
+Then it checks if the time is near 2s (with a tolerance of 1 ds) and memory is empty.<br>
+After it is make start again and stopped after 1s.
+Then it checks if the time is near 3s (2s + 1s) and memory is still empty.<br>
+In the end the chronometer resets and it is checked if the time is 0s and memory is empty.
+Then it starts and while running after 4s it is resetted (if running it laps), and after 2s it is stopped.
+It is checked if the time is near 2s (with a tolerance of 1 ds) and memory is not empty but 4s.

 ### ChronoTestFixture in [`ChronoTestFixture.cpp`](test/ChronoTestFixture.cpp)

 ##### 11. StartChrono